Comprehensive Physical Examinations

 Urinalysis: an analysis of a urine sample to check for a bladder infection and assess kidney function

 Checking chest radiographs (x-rays) will help get a clear picture of your pet's internal organs.
-X-rays can provide important medical information to Dr. Arnett and Dr. Abrams that blood tests, urinalysis, and physical exams may not.
+X-rays can provide important medical information to our doctors that blood tests, urinalysis, and physical exams may not.
 Chest tumors are virtually undetectable without x-rays.
 Chest x-rays can allow us to evaluate heart size and lung patterns, as well.

 Oral health is very important for your pet's longevity and quality of life.
-Either Dr. Arnett or Dr. Abrams may recommend a dental cleaning.
+Our doctors may recommend a dental cleaning.
 Your pet's dental cleaning is like human dental cleaning; however, it is necessary for pets to be anesthetized for the procedure.
 Our hospital takes the utmost care in providing the safest anesthesia and detailed monitoring during the procedure.
 Once your pet is anesthetized, each tooth is scaled (cleaned) carefully, then a thorough oral exam is performed to assess for any infections, broken teeth or oral tumors, followed by polishing each individual tooth.
 Oral health problems like fractured (broken) teeth are addressed as needed using advanced dentistry and local anesthesia (nerve blocks).

 Digital Dental Radiography

-Our complete in-house pharmacy is available to Dr. Arnett and Dr. Abrams that contains many different types of medications to treat dogs, cats, and exotic pets.
+Our complete in-house pharmacy contains many different types of medications to treat dogs, cats, and exotic pets.
 Our hospital's pharmacy includes many types antibiotics to treat conditions such as skin infections, urinary tract infection, respiratory infections; steroidal and non-steroidal anti-inflammatories; eye medications; heart medications; anti-parasite medications (flea, tick, intestinal parasites), and medications to treat endocrine disease (thyroid, Cushing's and Addison's diseases).

 Select Pocket Pets and Exotics Services